kubernetes/community/contributors/design-proposals/multicluster/federation.md

   dynamically migrated between clusters based on fluctuating available capacity?
 If so, what is the desired behaviour, and how is it achieved?
-How, if at all, does this relate to quota enforcement (e.g. if we run out of on-premise capacity, can all or only some quotas transfer to other, potentially more expensive off-premise capacity?)
+How, if at all, does this relate to quota enforcement (e.g. if we run out of on-premises capacity, can all or only some quotas transfer to other, potentially more expensive off-premises capacity?)

 It seems that most of this boils down to: